mdenisov/react-redux-universal/README.md

 * `npm run compile` - Compiles the application to disk (`~/dist/server` and `~/public/client` by default).
 * `npm run watch:logger` - Same as `npm start`, but uses redux-logger instead redux-devtools.
 * `npm run dev` - Spins up the only koa server to serve your app at `localhost:4000`.
-* `npm run lint` - Runs ESLint against your source code.
+* `npm run lint` - Runs ESLint, StyleLint, Flow check your JS and CSS source code.
+* `npm run lint:js` - Run ESLint check your JS source code.
+* `npm run lint:js:fix` - Run ESLint with option for automatically fix problems in your JS source code.
+* `npm run lint:css` - Run StyleLint check your CSS code.
+* `npm run flow` - Run Flow for static type checks your source code.

 **NOTE:** Koa host and port defined by env variables `NODE_HOST` and `NODE_PORT` in `package.json`. `webpack-dev-server` is launched on the same host as koa.
 Project path defined by env variable 'PROJECT_PATH' and empty by default (http://localhost:4000/PROJECT_PATH/root_route/...).